masternerdguy/causality/readme.md

 Unlike Conway's Game of Life, in which the future state of a cell is determined by its immediate neighbours, `causality` is based on the idea that data flows from the causal past to the causal future.
 Each cell passes a signal (either a `1` or a `-1`) to its "lefthand" and "righthand" descendants. **This can be visualized as a light cone with only its edges.** A cell that is "alive" will pass `1`, while a cell that is dead will pass `-1`.

-Upon receiving a signal from the causal past, a cell will accumulate the value into its internal state (this is just addition) - which will change the cell's "live" / "dead" state.
+Upon receiving a signal from the causal past, a cell will accumulate the value into its internal state (this is just toroidal addition) - which will change the cell's "live" / "dead" state.
 Each cell also has an additional internal counter that tracks the number of signals received, which is also incremented.
 Finally, the cell will signal its descendants.
 On the screen, propagation is right to left.

 **When a cell's internal signal counter reaches the length of the matrix, it will cease to propagate signals.
 This means that cells that were initialized with higher signal counters will participate in fewer program cycles.** Note that cells which are initialized with a signal counter at or above the length of the matrix will never participate.
 In the case of a 3x3 program, this value is `3`.